rsdoiel/rsdoiel.github.io/blog/2025/06/30/Build_a_Static_Web_Server.md

 Point the web browser at <http://localhost:8000>, what do you see?

-Can we improve on this?
-It'd be nice to web able to just type "webserver_v2" and have us the port and htdocs directory of our choice.
-We can do this using a configuration file.
+Can this be improved?
+It'd be nice to web able to just type "webserver_v2" and have the program using a default port and htdocs directory of our choice.
+That can be supported by using a configuration file.
 YAML is an easy to read and easy to type notation that expresses the same types of data structures as JSON (JavaScript Object Notation).
-Here's an example of what a configuration file.
+Below an example of a configuration file.
 Type it in and save it using the filename "webserver.yaml".

 ~~~yaml
 # Set root path for web content to the current directory.